Most seniors spend a lifetime building a home, savings, and a family legacy. One unplanned health event can put all of that at risk.

 More than 50 attorneys across the country use Evan Farr’s Living Trust Plus® through the Academy of Living Trust Plus® Practitioners.

-Medicaid Planning and Long-Term Care Strategy
+Medicaid Planning and Other Long-Term Care Strategies

 Nursing home costs in Northern Virginia, suburban Maryland, and Washington, DC, can exceed $16,000 per month.
 Without a plan, a single long-term care stay can wipe out a lifetime of savings within two to three years.